syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Xamarin.md

 ---
 # Create or Generate PDF file in Xamarin

+Syncfusion Essential PDF is a [Xamarin PDF library](https://www.syncfusion.com/pdf-framework/xamarin/pdf-library) used to create, read, and edit PDF documents in Xamarin.
+This library also offers functionality to merge, split, stamp, forms, and secure PDF files.

 In your Xamarin application, add the following assemblies to use Essential PDF:

 * Syncfusion.Compression.Portable.dll